-After the perceived commercial failing of Around the World in a Day and mixed response from critics, the safe bet is to get back to basics.
-The problem is, for Prince, there is no “basics”; his fundamentals are sound enough and his very nature is curious enough that continued experimentation is the inevitable result of his journey.
+After the perceived commercial failing of Around the World in a Day and a mixed response from critics, the safe bet is to get back to basics.
+The problem for Prince is, there is no “basics.”
+His fundamentals are sound enough, and his very nature is curious enough, that continued experimentation is the inevitable result of his journey.
 Released on March 31st, 1986, but the next day in the U.K., Parade was not the commercial savior Prince and the label had been banking on.
 It peaked at #3 on the Top 200, even earning a platinum certification just two months after, but that was a fleeting performance, and the RIAA had even relaxed the sales numbers required to earn such a certification that year; requiring only a million sales as opposed to the two million previously required.
 Four months later, the album was off the charts, and the reviews were as mixed as Around the World in a Day.
 Similar to that album, this one is mostly remembered for its one single; unfortunately.

 Predisposed to being held back, Prince found himself in early ’85 getting entire films given the green light without a script having even been written.
 See, once you prove you can make money, a company will give you a grace period allowing you to do whatever is necessary to get the job done.
 Every situation runs its course, but during this time, to the label, Prince could do no wrong.
 He had just given them one of the biggest surprise hit films and soundtracks of all time, embarked on a wildly successful tour, had another album on the way, and was bringing forth another movie?
 Why the fuck not?